Edit Blog Post

 Published: February 12th 2010

-After a steamy Christmas Day barbeque round the pool, January heralds the start of The Wet.
+After a steamy Christmas Day round the pool, January heralds the start of The Wet.
 There is precisely zero danger of having to scrape the ice off your windscreen of a morning, but we still suffer under leaden skies, more rain falling in Cairns last January than for the entire year in London.
-There’s no time to let this dampen your spirits, though, as it also marks the start of an entirely more exciting meteorological phenomenon: Cyclone Season.
+There’s no time to let this dampen your spirits, though, as it also marks the start of an entirely more exciting phenomenon: Cyclone Season.

 The name itself is enough to grab most people’s attention.
 Officially Cyclone Season runs right through from November to April, but in reality the main action seldom strays outside January to March.